temirov/ctx/ISSUES.md

 ## Improvements

-- [ ] [CT-02] add subcommands --copy-only, and add an abbreviated version of it, --co, which doesnt print the output of the command to STDOUT and only copies it to clipboard
+- [x] [CT-02] add subcommands --copy-only, and add an abbreviated version of it, --co, which doesnt print the output of the command to STDOUT and only copies it to clipboard
+    - Added persistent `--copy-only`/`--co` flags plus config support so clipboard-only mode skips stdout while preserving copy semantics across commands.
 - [ ] [CT-03] abbreviate --copy subcommand to --c, both staying valid and copying to the clipboard the output